Living As God’s People

 They shall be My people, and I will be their God and I will give them one heart and one way, that they may fear Me always, for their own good and for the good of their children after them.
 I will make an everlasting covenant with them that I will not turn away from them, to do them good; and I will put the fear of Me in their hearts so that they will not turn away from Me (Jeremiah 32:38-40).

 Israel were to fear God so they would not turn away Him.
-However we should not think the fear of God is something we no longer need as people of the new covenant, or soften its meaning by replacing it with revering God.
-It might seem contradictory that having received God’s grace and kindness we should need to fear Him.
-It may be thought fear and faith cannot go together.
-However I would suggest a healthy fear of God actually complements faith.
+As people of the new covenant it might seem contradictory that having received God’s grace and kindness we should need to fear Him.
+Nor should we replace fear of with reverence for God.
+While we should revere God, it is not the same as fear God.
+A healthy fear of God is a mark of a disciple of Jesus.
 Jesus told us to fear God:

 I say to you, My friends, do not be afraid of those who kill the body and after that have no more that they can do.
 But I will warn you whom to fear: fear the One who, after He has killed, has authority to cast into hell; yes, I tell you, fear Him!
 (Luke 12:4,5)

-The Christians in Rome received a solemn warning not to be presumptuous in thinking God would overlook sin in them which He would condemn in others.
+The Christians in Rome received a solemn warning not to be arrogant by thinking God would overlook sin in them which He would condemn in others.
 God’s judgement is impartial (Romans 2:1-11).
 We should take to heart both the severity and kindness of God (Romans 11:20-22).

 As God’s people what type of people should we be?
 In a word we should be like Jesus.